This event has been postponed to July 10, 2021

 FRISCO TRAIL RACE

 NTTR 25th Anniversary Edition!

 The organizational meeting of North Texas Trail Runners was held at the Irving, Texas home of Fred Holmes, club organizer and first president, on April 18, 1996.Learn More

 The Start and Finish for all distances will be near the NW Community Trailhead.
-Socially distanced, wave starts of no more than 10 participants at a time.
+Socially distanced, wave starts of approximately 10 participants at a time.

 7:00 am - 9:50 am 10K Wave Starts

 Early Packet Pickup at Frisco Running Company (9359 Legacy Dr #300a, Frisco, TX 75033):

 Wednesday, July 7

 Friday, July 9